 2. Express Water Standard Whole House Filter

-Included are a standing frame, pressure gauges, and a clear case for easy monitoring of your sediment filter.
+Also included are a standing frame, pressure gauges, and a clear case for easy monitoring of your sediment filter.

 No KDF Filter